ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/using-lb/guide.fr-fr.md

 ---
-title: Expose your app deployed on OVHcloud Managed Kubernetes Service
+title: Expose your app deployed on an OVHcloud Managed Kubernetes Service
-excerpt: Find out how to use and expose your app deployed on OVHcloud Managed Kubernetes LoadBalancer
+excerpt: Find out how to use and expose your app deployed on an OVHcloud Managed Kubernetes LoadBalancer
-updated: 2023-12-26
+updated: 2023-12-28
 ---

 ## Objective

-In this tutorial we are explaining how use services on OVHcloud Managed Kubernetes service to expose your app by getting external traffic into your cluster.
+In this tutorial we are explaining how to use services on OVHcloud Managed Kubernetes service to expose your app by getting external traffic into your cluster.
 We will begin by listing the main methods to expose Kubernetes services outside the cluster, with its advantages and disadvantages.
 Then we will see a complete example of `LoadBalancer` service deployment.

 ## Before you begin

 This tutorial presupposes that you already have a working OVHcloud Managed Kubernetes cluster, and some basic knowledge of how to operate it.
 If you want to know more on those topics, please look at the [OVHcloud Managed Kubernetes Service Quickstart](/pages/public_cloud/containers_orchestration/managed_kubernetes/deploying-hello-world).

 > [!warning]
-> When a **LoadBalancer** Service resource is created inside a Managed Kubernetes cluster, a Load Balancer for Managed Kubernetes Service is automatically created, allowing public access to your Kubernetes application.
+> When a **LoadBalancer** Service resource is created inside a Managed Kubernetes cluster, a Load Balancer for a Managed Kubernetes Service is automatically created, allowing public access to your Kubernetes application.
-> The Load Balancer for Managed Kubernetes Service is hourly charged and will appear in your Public Cloud project.
-For more information, please refer to the following documentation: [Load Balancer for Managed Kubernetes Service]([https://www.ovhcloud.com/fr/public-cloud/prices/#network](https://www.ovhcloud.com/fr/public-cloud/prices/#2034))
+> The Load Balancer for a Managed Kubernetes Service is hourly charged and will appear in your Public Cloud project.
+For more information, please refer to the following [page](https://www.ovhcloud.com/fr/public-cloud/prices/#2034).

 ## Some concepts: ClusterIP, NodePort, Ingress and LoadBalancer